minio/docs/source/reference/minio-mc-admin/mc-admin-config.rst

    :ref:`external identity management using Active Directory or LDAP
    <minio-external-identity-management-ad-ldap>`.

-   Use the :mc-cmd:`mc admin config set` to set or update the AD/LDAP configuration.
+   Use the :mc-cmd:`mc admin config set` command to set or update the AD/LDAP configuration.
 The following arguments are *required*:

    - :mc-conf:`~identity_ldap.server_addr`